jez/blog/source/_posts/2014-11-01-using-more-than-one-git-remote.markdown

 $ git remote add upstream ssh://jezimmer@unix.andrew.cmu.edu:/afs/andrew/course/15/150/handout
 ```

-Once we run those two lines, our setup looks like this:
+Once we run those two lines, our setup looks like this, where arrows point in
+the direction data can flow:

 {% img /images/multiple-remotes-2.svg %}

 After this, we're able to run `git pull upstream master` to get the 15-150 starter code as it's released.
 I find this model particularly useful for all my classes, even the ones that don't distribute their code using Git.
 Having code both on Andrew and on my local machine is a generally handy configuration, and using Git to push the code around to the right places makes my workflow simple.

 As always, let me know if something was unclear or incorrect in the comments!